6 Easy Ways to Use Less Plastic

-Toothbrushes which are 100% biodegradable are difficult to come by, and the current alternative to plastic bristles is boar bristles – not the most appetising material.
-Our Head of Digital, Lily, favours Pearly White Club’s bamboo toothbrushes.
+An easy way to use less plastic, biodegradable toothbrushes are increasingly easy to come by in supermarkets and health stores.
+Liz’s eldest daughter — Lily — favours bamboo toothbrushes.
 Their handles are made from bamboo and their bristles from Nylon 6, a type of plastic which breaks down faster than lower-grade nylon.
-Pearly White Club also offer a subscription service which sends out a new toothbrush every six weeks in recyclable packaging.
 At the end of the toothbrush’s life, the bristles can be plucked out and thrown away, while the bamboo handle can be placed in your compost bin.
-As a bonus, for every subscription bought, Pearly White Club donate a toothbrush to a homelessness charity.

 Single-use plastic bottles are perhaps the biggest scourge of the seas.
 An unimaginable 13 billion plastic bottles are used every year in the UK, of which nearly half are sent to landfill, incinerated, or carelessly littered.
 As we’re fortunate enough to live in a part of the world with abundant clean water in our homes and workplaces, the simplest solution is to stop buying bottled water – using a filter if you prefer a fresher taste.
-Klean Kanteen makes amazingly resilient reusable bottles in a whole range of gorgeous colours.
+Klean Kanteen makes amazingly resilient reusable bottles in a whole range of gorgeous colours – a simple and stylish way to use less plastic.
 We love their Insulated Classic bottle, which keeps water cold for up to 50 hours.
 We can vouch that it’s also great for hot drinks, so there’s no excuse for adding to the 2.5 billion coffee cups thrown away every year in the UK.
-Our Digital Assistant, Charlotte, used her Klean Kanteen bottle to store her morning cup of tea and found that it was still too hot to drink four hours later!
-Now that’s efficient.

-Nearly all of us have The bag.
-Not just any old bag, but The – the one that’s lurking in the corner of every kitchen, perhaps hung on the back of a door.
+Nearly all of us have the bag – the one that’s lurking in the corner of every kitchen, perhaps hung on the back of a door.
 The bag we fill up with other plastic bags from each shopping trip and then forget to take with us on our next supermarket visit.
 Carrinet Veggio bags are a great substitution for the flimsy single-use plastic veg bags found in supermarkets.
-The bags are made of a BPA-free polyester mesh, so vegetables can even be washed through the bags (they can even be used as laundry bags for your underwear!)
-Because the bags are bleach- and colour-free, they’re also fully recyclable.
+The bags are made of a BPA-free polyester mesh, so vegetables can be washed through the bags (they can even be used as laundry bags for your underwear!).
 Just think, using three single-use veg bags on every weekly shop would mean throwing away over 150 a year!

 Making your own packed lunch is another great way to save on the excessive packaging of meal deals and take-away drinks.
 TheVeganKind sell fully-compostable paper sandwich bags and dishwasher-safe, reusable bamboo straws which may be useful in light of the forthcoming government plan to ban plastic straws.